Skip to main content

 The Customer Service Award

-The Zeelo Sustainable Supply Chain Award
+The Sustainable Supply Chain Award

 This award recognises environmental projects throughout the supply chain that use resources more efficiently and minimise waste.
 Examples could include industrial property development, improved transport efficiencies, or a reduced use of packaging and plastic in the supply chain.